XCSoar/XCSoar/XCSoarV4-README.txt

   to repeat messages and acknowledge)
 - Fixed hard-coded screen coordinates in PolygonVisible function
 - Airspace warnings now use new message class
+- Added glide computer events for entering and leaving airspace

 Changes from 4.22 to 4.5beta2